-Look Years Younger with Botox Injections from Dr. George P. Smith
+Look Years Younger with Botox Injections

 Every day facial expressions and muscle movements can do a lot to your face.
 They can cause frown lines, forehead creases, crow’s feet and thick bands that make you look older.
 That’s where Botox from Plastic Surgeon Geroge P. Smith comes in.
 Botox injections help to give the skin a smoother, more refreshed appearance.
 It can make you look years younger.
 However, Botox is also effective in relieving migraine headaches, excessive sweating and muscle spasms in the neck and eyes.
 Interested in Botox treatment?
 Contact our offices in the East Brunswick, Perth Amboy, Staten Island or Brooklyn areas.
 Our staff is ready to help you.